brown-ccv/ccv-website-hugo/content/english/services/infrastructure/cave.md

 haas: true

 ---
-The Cave is a [TAN VR-Cube](http://www.barco.com/en/products-solutions/cubic-immersive-virtual-environment.aspx), an 8' cubic room in which 3-D images are projected images on the walls and the floor.
+The Cave is a [TAN VR-Cube](http://www.barco.com/en/products-solutions/cubic-immersive-virtual-environment.aspx), an 8' cubic room in which 3-D images are projected on the walls and the floor.
 CrystalEyes LCD-shutter glasses provide stereo depth-perception, and a variety of Intersense and Polhemus tracking devices allow software to track the user's position.
 The Cave also has a multi-speaker sound system that provides positional audio.
 Software packages available through CCV allow the Cave to be used for a variety of purposed, including volume visualization, molecular visualization, and simple 3-D model manipulation.

 The Cave is available to all researchers and educators at Brown.
 New projects can be initiated through consultation with CCV visualization staff.